Former Minnesota officer charged with second-degree manslaughter over shooting of black motorist

 Potter was an instructor with Brooklyn Center police, according to the Minnesota Police and Peace Officers Association.
 She was training two other officers when they stopped Wright, the association’s leader, Brian Peters, told the Star Tribune.

-Brooklyn Center on Wednesday announced a curfew of 10pm on Wednesday - the fourth night in a row that the city has instituted a curfew.
-Mayor Mike Elliott urged people to protest without violence, saying “your voices have been heard.”
+Brooklyn Center announced a curfew of 10pm on Wednesday - the fourth night in a row that the city has taken that action.
+Elliott, the mayor, urged people to protest without violence, saying “your voices have been heard.”

 About 90 minutes before Tuesday's curfew, state police announced over a loudspeaker that the demonstration outside the city's heavily guarded police headquarters had been declared unlawful and ordered the crowds to disperse.